TEAR-ERC/tandem/docs/getting-started/installation/installation_lumi.rst

 Running tandem
 --------------

-Here is an example of slurm job file for running static on LUMI:
+Here is an example of slurm job file for running static on LUMI-C:

 .. code-block:: bash